dthompson-jti/layout-concept/README.md

 ### Architectural Notes

 *   **Flat Structure**: Type definition files (`.d.ts`) and data models (`.ts`) live alongside hooks and state atoms in the `src/data` directory.
 There is no separate `src/types` directory, promoting a flatter, more discoverable structure.
 *   **TypeScript Module Augmentation**: The file `src/data/tanstack-table.d.ts` is critical.
-It extends the types of the `@tanstack/react-table` library to include custom metadata (`priority`, `cardRole`), making the Data Card feature type-safe.
+It uses TypeScript's declaration merging to extend the types of the `@tanstack/react-table` library.
+This makes it possible to add custom metadata (like `priority` and `cardRole`) to column definitions in a fully type-safe way.
-*   **File Naming**: Use `.tsx` only for files containing JSX.
-Files that only export types, constants, or logic should use `.ts` (e.g., `TileRegistry.ts`).
-Be mindful of file name casing, as inconsistencies can cause hard-to-debug issues between case-insensitive file systems (Windows) and case-sensitive tools (Git, TypeScript).
+*   **File Naming and Casing**: Use `.tsx` only for files containing JSX.
+Files that only export types, constants, or logic should use `.ts` (e.g., `TileRegistry.ts`). **Crucially, be mindful of file name casing.** Git's default behavior on case-insensitive file systems (like Windows) can ignore casing changes, leading to hard-to-debug errors where the TypeScript server sees two different paths to the same file.
+Always use `git mv` for renaming files to ensure changes are tracked correctly.

 ### Key Files

-*   **`src/features/caseHeader/CaseHeader.tsx`** – The responsive, data-driven header that provides top-level case context.
+*   **`src/features/caseHeader/CaseHeader.tsx`** – The responsive, data-driven header that provides top-level case context and adapts its layout across three breakpoints.
 *   **`src/features/caseDashboard/CaseDashboard.tsx`** – Core layout orchestrator: manages the masonry grid, DnD context, and maximized tile transitions.
 *   **`src/features/caseDashboard/dashboardState.ts`** – Defines the `TileConfig` type and the Jotai atom for persisting the layout state via `atomWithStorage`.
 *   **`src/features/caseDashboard/VirtualizedTable.tsx`** – High-performance data table combining TanStack Table and TanStack Virtual for smooth scrolling with large datasets.